Doom (2016 video game): Doom Eternal

 A sequel to Doom, Doom Eternal, was released on March 20, 2020, and is set years after, showcasing the Slayer's combat against demonic forces on Earth.
 The development of Doom influenced Doom Eternals in several ways.
 Post-release analysis by id and the Doom playerbase showed a reliance on the Super Shotgun to the exclusion of all other weapons by a large segment of the game's players.
 To encourage players to use other weapons, id reduced the amount of ammo the player could carry in Doom Eternal and reworked the other weapons, weapon mods, and enemies in the game, and added weaknesses to specific weapons to specific enemies. id also abandoned team deathmatch for Doom Eternals multiplayer and instead created a gamemode called Battlemode, in which AI and player-controlled demons battle a player-controlled Doom Slayer.
 SnapMap was not retained for Doom Eternal.

 Doom: The Dark Ages

-A prequel to Doom, Doom: The Dark Ages, was released in 2025.
+A prequel to Doom, Doom: The Dark Ages, was released on May 15, 2025, showcasing the slayer fighting against a demonic invasion on the planet Argent D'Nur.